You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Typical Section

-The environmental resources surrounding the project area are an important part of overall project development.
+The environmental resources in the project area are an important part of overall project development.
 Once the Project Team refines the alignment, they will prepare and submit the environmental document for approval by the Pennsylvania Department of Transportation (PennDOT) and the Federal Highway Administration (FHWA).

 Some of the key environmental features that the Project Team identified during their research, field work, and interviews include: